pkalivas/radiate/docs/source/events.md

 ## Overview

 The event system in Radiate is built around the concept of event handlers or subscribers that can be attached to the `GeneticEngine`.
 These subscribers receive events at key points during the evolution process, allowing you to monitor and react to changes in the environment in real-time.
 The event system is designed to be flexible and extensible, allowing you to create custom event handlers that can perform various actions based on the evolution state.

+!!! note "Threading Behavior"

+    Currently, the rust implementation is multi-threaded, meaning if you have multiple subscribers, there is no guarantee of the order in which they will be called.
+For python, the GIL locks the implementation into a single-thread, so subscribers will be called in the order they were added.

 ---
 ## Event Types